Philip Simmons: Later life

 Simmons moved from his home to the Bishop Gadsden Retirement Community in Charleston in the spring of 2008.
 He died there on June 22, 2009, at 9 P.M. at the age of 97.

 Awards and honors

 Simmons was a recipient of a 1982 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
 That year's fellowships were the first bestowed by the NEA.
 On January 31, 1994, he was inducted into the South Carolina Hall of Fame.

 South Carolina Governor David Beasley bestowed the Order of the Palmetto, the state's highest honor, on Simmons in 1998.
 He was later awarded the Elizabeth O'Neill Verner Governor's Award for "Lifetime Achievement in the Arts" in May 2001.
 He was also honored by the South Carolina Legislature for his work.

-Berkeley County School District honored Simmons by naming three public schools located on Daniel Island, his birth place, after the artist and educator.
+Berkeley County School District honored Simmons by naming three public schools located on Daniel Island, his birthplace, after the artist and educator.
 These include Philip Simmons Elementary, Philip Simmons Middle and Philip Simmons High.
+All three schools incorporate design elements reminiscent of his work, and murals of his likeness.
+The sports teams of all three schools are named the Iron Horses in his honor.